IBM/ibm-aws-pandemic-management-system-asset-6/README.md

-# IBM-AWS Immersion Day Lab 4
+# Build machine learning models with code/no code in a collaborative data science environment

-In this Immersion Day Lab, you will build time-series machine learning models and visualize the results using IBM Cloud Pak for Data Jupyter Notebooks, AutoAI and Embedded Dashboard on Amazon Web Services (AWS) Cloud.
-Developers will learn both **Code** and **No Code** approach to build models and visualize them.
+In this code pattern, you will build time-series machine learning models and visualize the results using IBM Cloud Pak for Data Jupyter Notebooks, AutoAI and Embedded Dashboard on Amazon Web Services (AWS) Cloud.
+Developers will learn both **Code** and **No Code** approach to build models and visualize the results.

-When you have completed this Lab, you will understand how to:
+When you have completed this code pattern, you will understand how to:

 * Build a state of the art Long Short Term Memory(LSTM) prediction models using IBM Cloud Pak for Data Jupyter Notebook
 * Visualize the actual vs predicted values in IBM Cloud Pak for Data Cognos Dashboard Embedded